 Another source of validity evidence comes from documenting the intended and unintended consequences of administering an assessment.
 The effect an assessment has on the instructional environment after the assessment is given is referred to by some researchers as consequential validity (Kane, 1992; Messick, 1989; Shepard, 1997).
 The administration of the TELPAS holistically rated assessments leads to improvements in students' academic language acquisition as a result of what educators learn during the rater training process and through direct application of the assessment process for both formative and summative purposes.
-Logical consequences of administering TELPAS are that educators

-- learn how developing academic language proficiency in English relates to and supports academic achievement in English; - learn how to adjust content instruction for ELs to make it more comprehensible and how to target steady progress in English acquisition; and - practice observing student behaviors in the instructional environment for the purpose of making better instructional decisions about students.
+Logical consequences of administering TELPAS are that educators (1) learn how developing academic language proficiency in English relates to and supports academic achievement in English, (2) learn how to adjust content instruction for ELLs to make it more comprehensible and how to target steady progress in English acquisition, and (3) practice observing student behaviors in the instructional environment for the purpose of making better instructional decisions about students.

-Evidence of consequential validity can be found by comparing performance from past administrations.
-These results can be found in the TELPAS Consequential Validity Report on the TEA's Student Assessment Division website.
-These results show incremental increases in EL performance in all TELPAS domains from spring 2005 to spring 2017.
+Evidence of consequential validity can be found by comparing performance from past administrations in the TELPAS Statewide Summary Reports on TEA's Student Assessment Division website.
+These results show incremental increases in ELL performance in all TELPAS domains from spring 2005 to spring 2014.
 These increases in student performance provide additional evidence of the consequential validity of TELPAS.
 The percentage of students at higher TELPAS proficiency levels decreased in 2014 for the reading domain in grades 2-12 because the new reading performance standards were first applied in spring 2014.
 Over time, the percent of students in the higher proficiency levels is expected to rise, like it has in the past.